vfarah-if/next-cognito/Readme.md

 # next-js-cognito-frontend

-a SPA exmaple by Next.js with amazon-cognito-auth-js
+a SPA example by Next.js with amazon-cognito-auth-js

 ## this example illustrates